mchang98/ch14-git-branches/exercise-1/README.md

 5. Commit your change (hint: use `git commit -am "msg"` to add and commit at once!)

 6. `checkout` the `master` branch.
-You shuld see your previous sentence disappear!
+You should see your previous sentence disappear!

 7. Add yet another sentence **at the top of the file** --- for example, a title or subtitle.